cpm-cmake/CPM.cmake/README.md

 wget -O cmake/CPM.cmake https://raw.githubusercontent.com/TheLartians/CPM/master/cmake/CPM.cmake
 ```

-You can even use CMake to download CPM for you.
+You can also use CMake to download CPM for you.
 See the [wiki](https://github.com/TheLartians/CPM/wiki/Adding-CPM) for more details.

 ## Updating CPM

 To update CPM to the newest version, update the script in the project's root directory, for example by running the command above.
 Dependencies using CPM will automatically use the updated script of the outermost project.

 ## Advantages

-- **Small and reusable projects** CPM takes care of all project dependencies, allowing developers to focus on creating small, well-tested frameworks.
+- **Small and reusable projects** CPM takes care of all project dependencies, allowing developers to focus on creating small, well-tested libraries.
-- **Cross-Platform** CPM adds projects via `add_subdirectory`, which is compatible with all CMake toolchains and generators.
+- **Cross-Platform** CPM adds projects directly at the configure stage and is compatible with all CMake toolchains and generators.
-- **Reproducable builds** By using versioning via git tags it is ensured that a project will always be in the same state everywhere.
+- **Reproducable builds** By versioning dependencies via git commits or tags it is ensured that a project will always be buildable.
-- **Recursive dependencies** Ensures that no dependency is added twice and is added in the minimum required version.
+- **Recursive dependencies** Ensures that no dependency is added twice and all are added in the minimum required version.
 - **Plug-and-play** No need to install anything.
 Just add the script to your project and you're good to go.
-- **No packaging required** There is a good chance your existing projects already work as CPM dependencies.
+- **No packaging required** Simply add all external sources as a dependency.
 - **Simple source distribution** CPM makes including projects with source files and dependencies easy, reducing the need for monolithic header files or git submodules.

 ## Limitations

 - **No pre-built binaries** For every new build directory, all dependencies are initially downloaded and built from scratch.
 To avoid extra downloads it is recommend to set the [`CPM_SOURCE_CACHE`](#CPM_SOURCE_CACHE) environmental variable.
 Using a caching compiler such as [sccahe](https://github.com/mozilla/sccache) can drastically reduce build time.
 - **Dependent on good CMakeLists** Many libraries do not have CMakeLists that work well for subprojects.
-Luckily this is slowly changing, however, until then, some manual configuration may be required (see the snippets [below](#snippets)).
-For best practices on preparing your projects for CPM, see the [wiki](https://github.com/TheLartians/CPM/wiki/Preparing-projects-for-CPM).
+Luckily this is slowly changing, however, until then, some manual configuration may be required (see the snippets [below](#snippets) for examples).
+For best practices on preparing projects for CPM, see the [wiki](https://github.com/TheLartians/CPM/wiki/Preparing-projects-for-CPM).
 - **First version used** In diamond-shaped dependency graphs (e.g. `A` depends on `C`@1.1 and `B`, which itself depends on `C`@1.2 the first added dependency will be used (in this case `C`@1.1).
-In this case, B requires a newer version of `C` than `A`, so CPM will emit an error.
-This can be resolved by updating the outermost dependency version.
+In this case, B requires a newer version of `C` than `A`, so CPM will emit a warning.
+This can be resolved by adding a new version of the dependency in the outermost project.

-For projects with more complex needs and where an extra setup step doesn't matter, it is worth to check out fully featured C++ package managers such as [conan](https://conan.io), [vcpkg](https://github.com/microsoft/vcpkg) or [hunter](https://github.com/ruslo/hunter).
+For projects with more complex needs and where an extra setup step doesn't matter, it may be worth to check out a fully featured C++ package manager such as [conan](https://conan.io), [vcpkg](https://github.com/microsoft/vcpkg) or [hunter](https://github.com/ruslo/hunter).
 Support for these package managers is also [planned](https://github.com/TheLartians/CPM/issues/51) for a future version of CPM.

 ## Options